WSSA Competitions & Awards

 Larry Gould Best Article Award

-2016's winner of the Larry Gould Best Article Award is
+2018's winners of the Larry Gould Best Article Award are

 Competitions for Students

 This competition has two categories, one for the best Undergraduate paper and one for the best Graduate paper.
-The winners in each category receive a plaque, a prize of $800, and free registration at the conference.
-Registration confers WSSA membership for one year, including a subscription to the Social Science Journal.
-Congratulatory letters from the WSSA President-Elect will be sent to the students' department chairs, deans, provosts and other administrators at the students' home institutions.
-Authors of excellent papers that are not chosen for the award are eligible to receive a certificate of honorable mention, a cash prize of $400, and a congratulatory letter.
-Winners' papers will be considered for publication in the Journal.
-Submissions are due by January 15 of the conference year and students must be registered for the conference for their papers to be given consideration..
-For further information, see the Call for Student Papers, which also includes the required submission form.
+The winners in each category receive a plaque, a prize of $800, and reimbursement of their conference registration fee, and congratulatory letters from the WSSA President-Elect will be sent to the students' department chairs, deans, provosts and other administrators at the students' home institutions.
+Authors of excellent papers that are not chosen for the award may be eligible to receive a certificate of honorable mention, a cash prize of $400, and congratulatory letters.
+Students must submit the title and abstract of their papers to a conference section by December 1, and must submit their full paper to the competition, and register for the conference, by January 15 of the conference year.
 (Note: it is not required that all of the awards be made each year; awards in each category will only be made if the papers submitted are of sufficient quality to merit them.)

-2016's Winners of the Student Paper Competition are
+2019's Winners of the Student Paper Competitions are

 John Wicks Dissertation Paper Award

 The poster competition occurs on the Friday morning of the conference, at the Association Buffet Breakfast, and has two categories, one for the best Undergraduate poster and one for the best Graduate poster.
-Contestants are expected to attend the conference and be available at the breakfast to answer questions about their posters.
-WSSA will provide the means by which the posters can be displayed, including the display boards and display apparatus.
-The posters must be displayed on no more than two standard size poster boards (22 X 28).
-The posters should depict recent student research and/or student class projects.
+Contestants are expected to attend the conference and be available at the breakfast to answer questions about their posters; the winner will be chosen by the conference attendees.
 Poster proposals must be submitted no later than December 1 of the year before the conference.
-The winner will receive a $250.00 cash award and free registration at the conference of the year following their award.
+The winner will receive a $250.00 prize and free registration at the conference of the year following their award.
 The second place winner will receive $125 and free registration at the conference of the year following their award.

 Bert & Phyllis Lamb Prize in Political Science

 The Lamb Prize, rewarding undergraduate innovation and good writing, is awarded annually based on an evaluation of applications by an independent Selection Committee, chaired by Dr. Donna Lybecker of Idaho State University.
 Dr. Lybecker is a member of the WSSA.
-Other members of the Selection Committee are: Sandy Davis of Colorado State University (WSSA member); Pinky Wassenberg of University of Illinois, Springfield; Robert Durant of American University; and Nicholas Lovrich of Washington State University (WSSA member).
+Other members of the Selection Committee are: Sandy Davis of Colorado State University (WSSA member); Pinky Wassenberg of University of Illinois, Springfield; Sheldon Gen of San Francisco State University; and Nicholas Lovrich of Washington State University (WSSA member).
 The Lamb Prize is underwritten by the extended family of Bert & Phyllis Lamb through Negotiation Guidance Associates.
 The Lamb Prize Steering Committee is chaired by Dr. Berton Lee Lamb (Past President of the WSSA).

-The Lamb Prize is also supported by an 18 member Advisory Consortium representing faculty, agency personnel, and undergraduates from institutions nationwide.
+The Lamb Prize is also supported by a 21 member Advisory Consortium representing faculty, agency personnel, and undergraduates from institutions nationwide.

 The deadline for application for the prize is the third Monday in February of each year.
-For 2017, that is February 20.
-The winner will receive public recognition and a $1,000 prize, and his/her reasonable travel expenses to the 2017 WSSA conference will be reimbursed.
+The winner will receive public recognition and a $1,000 prize, and his/her reasonable travel expenses to the WSSA conference will be reimbursed.
 Further information can be found at http://lambprize.org, along with the applicant submission form.
-The application or nomination period for the 2017 Prize opens on November 1, 2016.
+The application or nomination period for the Prize runs from November 1st until the third Monday in February.